-Mario Wilson, who has been a part of 23 conference champion teams in 14 years of NCAA Division I coaching experience, joined the Cavaliers in July of 2012.
-Wilson coaches the horizontal jumps, men's high jump, javelin and the decathlon for the Cavaliers.
+Mario Wilson, who has been a part of 23 conference champion teams in 15 years of NCAA Division I coaching experience, is in his second year at the University of Virginia.
+Wilson, who joined the program in July of 2012, coaches the horizontal jumps, men's high jump, javelin, pole vault and the decathlon for the Cavaliers.

 Wilson was the 2010 United States Track and Field and Cross Country Coaches Association (USTFCCCA) Southeast Region Assistant Coach of the Year and has been part of two Mid-Atlantic Region Coaching Staff's of the Year and seven conference coaching staff's of the year.

-Wilson spent the last four years as an assistant at Clemson, where he mentored Miller Moss to the 2011 NCAA indoor title in the heptathlon as well as 13 additional All-Americans.
+Wilson came to Virginia after four years as an assistant at Clemson, where he mentored Miller Moss to the 2011 NCAA indoor title in the heptathlon as well as 13 additional All-Americans.
 Moss went on to earn a bronze medal at the 2011 USATF Championships.